TianleJin/Smart-Document-Digitiser/README.md

 # Smart-Document-Digitiser

-An ocr application which captures key fields from a document.
+MEAN web application that scans and collects field information from documents.

 ## Development server